reyescris/reyescris/README.md

 -  Hi there, I am Crisbell Reyes :)
 -  I'm majoring in Computer Science
--  Below you will find my portfolio consisting my best work in C++ an Python
+-  Below you will find my portfolio consisting my best work in C++ and Python
 -  I welcome feedback and advice relating to my work
 -  Thank you!!!